 Not having to wash (and therefore not having to blow dry and style) hair every day is something we can definitely get on board with!
 But doing this successfully means choosing the right products and shampoo for when you DO cleanse, so that hair can last longer in between washes.

-What to Use In order to look and feel healthy, your hair needs moisture just as much as your skin does.
+In order to look and feel healthy, your hair needs moisture just as much as your skin does.
 Skip the shampoo for a few days at a time (if you can!), ensuring the production of your hair’s natural oils.
 Oils — that doesn’t exactly sound appealing, does it?
 But this process actually helps keep your hair conditioned.

 When it’s time to scrub, ensure healthy hair by using products with soothing hair care ingredients like shea, monoi, jojoba, butters and oils.
 They’ll help repair damaged hair and keep it silky smooth — without the grease.
 Removing sulfates and parabens from your routine will also help keep colored hair vibrant, longer.